AnacletoLAB/Finenzyme/README.md

 language modeling for enzyme sequences

 ## Setup
+Typical installation time on the tested hardware: 5 to 10 minutes.
-1. Python version tested: 3.11.4
+1. Python version tested: 3.11.4 (Tested on Ububtu OS, Kernel version: 5.15.0-94-generic, Architecture: x86_64 (64-bit))
+2. Hardware requirements: GPU with more than 40GB of memory for training.
+GPU with more than 10GB of memory for Inference.
+Inference can work without GPU hardware.
-2. Pip install requirements file
+3. Pip install requirements.txt file
-3. To download the pre-trained general model: `gdown https://drive.google.com/drive/folders/1_odDCoRF35LmdTZH-bS6JICiedcqIlRs?usp=share_link -O ckpt --folder`
-4. To download the fine-tuned model on Phage lysozymes: `https://drive.google.com/file/d/17-_ewwXF3bTvchDh9PnB4KSxijvLOulj/view?usp=share_link`
+4. Download the pre-trained foundational model from this link: `https://drive.google.com/drive/folders/1_odDCoRF35LmdTZH-bS6JICiedcqIlRs?usp=share_link`

+## Files dscription and functionalities
+- `model_manager.py`: .
+- `tokenizer.py`: .
+- `generation_manager.py`: .
+- `ProteinDataset.py`: .
+- `pytorch_training.py`: .
+- `pytorch_transformer.py`: .
+- `transformProtein.py`: .
+- `dataset_manager.py`: .
+- `generation_and_finetuning_tutorial.ipynb`: .
+- `blosum/`: .
+- `mapping_files/`: .
+- `notebooks/`: .

 ## Finenzyme Data aviability
 The Datasets used to train Finenzyme have been downloaded with UniProt.
 As explained in detail inside the notebook tutorial `generation_and_finetuning_tutorial.ipynb`, the Only two filters used when downloading the sequences from UniProt are discarding sequences with less than 10 amino acids and more than 500 amino acids.